LeoMartinezTAMUK/IRIS/README.md

 - **Epochs**: 100
 - **Batch Size**: 1024

-Architecture of the Deep Neural Network (DNN) used for binary classification of network intrusions.
+Architecture of the Deep Neural Network (DNN) used for binary classification of network intrusions:
 ![DNN Model Architecture](images/dnn_arch.png)

 ---